Empress Of The Seas Review and Specifications

 - Booked passengers were given the options to either rebook on Majesty of the Seas (same cabin type) through April 30, rebook on the Empress ship (plus USD 100 onboard credit) or cancel with full refund being provided.
 All Royal Caribbean Empress booked "flight and cruise" passengers (both through RCI or independent) were rebooked (no extra charge, flight change fees covered).
 The ship officially entered into service on May 9, 2016, with a 5-day Miami to Cozumel Mexico ("Inaugural Cruise") itinerary.

-Next table shows the inaugural cruise to Cuba (5 nights / 6 days roundtrip itinerary).
+Next table shows the inaugural cruise to Cuba (5-day roundtrip).

 |19 Apr||Departing from Miami, Florida|

 Bookings for Royal Caribbean/s 2020 Cuban season were opened on May 17, 2019.
 The program is based on two liners - Empress (from Miami) and Majesty of the Seas (from Fort Lauderdale Florida).
 Empress OTS offers 3- to 8-night itineraries featuring Havana overnight (or late-night departure) plus CocoCay Island, Bahamas (on select cruises).
 Majesty OTS offers 4- to 6-night itineraries with stops in Havana (overnight), Mexico (Costa Maya, Cozumel), Key West Florida, CocoCay.

 Follows information regarding the previously named "MS Empress" Pullmantur vessel.

 - Total number of cabins: 795 (of which 6 Suites, 69 Balcony, 329 Inside)